macdhuibh/django-registration-templates/README.md

 		https://devdoodles.wordpress.com/2009/02/16/user-authentication-with-django-registration/
 		https://bitbucket.org/devdoodles/registration_templates/src

-Both are fantastic resources. django-registration-templates adds a missing _activation-complete_ template and _{% csrf_token %}_ to all the forms.
+Both are fantastic resources. django-registration-templates adds a missing `activation-complete` template and `{% csrf_token %}` to all the forms.

-The template seem to work fine with both django registration and django registration redux.
+The template seem to work fine with both `django-registration` and `django-registration-redux`.
 Please file an issue or pull request if you have any problems.

 ## Usage